Jimmy McGeough: Playing and coaching career

 After nearly a quarter of a century in the United States he was appointed manager of Waterford United in January 2002. taking over following Paul Power's resignation late in the 2001 season.
 He guided the club to a top half finish in the First Division in his first season.

 The following year, McGeough's first full season in charge, Waterford won the First Division title.
-McGeough unearthed some exciting talents with Republic of Ireland under-21 goalkeeper Dan Connor (footballer), Daryl Murphy and Neale Fenn, all proving to be exceptional signings.
+McGeough unearthed some talents with Republic of Ireland under-21 goalkeeper Dan Connor (footballer), Daryl Murphy and Neale Fenn.

 However off the pitch, McGeough had a difficult relationship with club chairman Ger O'Brien.
 A dip in form with a series of poor results followed and their rift becoming public knowledge.
 The rift stemmed from McGeough's request to have Kevin O'Brien, the chairman's son, released.
 A restructuring of the coaching staff, reportedly supported by the manager, saw McGeough handing over some of his power to assistant Giles Cheevers.
 He was sacked in December 2003 leading to much outrage from Waterford's fans.

 Jimmy McGeough took charge of Larne FC in August 2004, and in his first season led the Antrim club to the Irish Cup final at Windsor Park.
 The tiny club also survived in the Irish Premier League before McGeough returned to the U.S. to rejoin his family.
 It was reported at the time he returned home that it was due to 9/11-related terrorism laws that prevented McGeough from being out of the US for more than 12 consecutive months.

 He is coaching children in Florida with his son Jim who had an extensive professional career.
 His other sons, Paul and Tony were also professionals in the New York soccer scene.
 He is married to Belfast-born Margaret Ward and also has a daughter, Annette.